God's Reward System

 So that we might live to praise His goodness to us through Jesus - v6

-In Jesus we have redemption (purchased back for God) through His blood - v7a
+In Jesus we have redemption (purchased back for God, by God) through His blood - v7a

 And the canceling out of our offenses (forgiveness) because of God’s great favour upon us - v7b